-At the end of the financial year (30 June), employers must also give employees a PAYG summary (Pay as You Go statement).
+At the end of the financial year (30 June), employers must also give employees a PAYG summary (Pay As You Go statement).
 This payment summary is an extra pay slip required by the Australian Taxation Office to record your full year’s worth of pay received from the employer.
 If your PAYG withholding payment summary is missing or lost, you should request a copy from your employer.

-Moreover, the employer should issue the payslip in a manner that the employee can easily access it – for example; a worker may not have easy access to email if they work in a remote location or a manufacturing industry.
+Moreover, the employer should issue the payslip in a manner that the employee can easily access.
+For example, a worker may not have easy access to email if they work in a remote location or a manufacturing industry.
 In this instance, an employer should issue payslips in printed format.

 A payslip must include the following information:

-- The amount of pay, both gross (before tax) and net (after tax);
+- the amount of pay, both gross (before tax) and net (after tax);

-- The date of receiving the pay;
+- the date of receiving the pay;

-- The pay period;
+- the pay period;

-- Any loadings, bonuses or penalty rate entitlements;
+- any loadings, bonuses or penalty rate entitlements;

-- The employer’s name and ABN if they have one; and
+- the employer’s name and ABN if they have one; and

-- The employee’s name.
+- the employee’s name.

 Most modern accounting systems, including MYOB and Xero, also include leave balances on payslips.
 While this is not a legal requirement, it is best practice to include the balance on each pay slip.

 As an employer, you must provide payslips by the Fair Work Act 2009 (Section 536), Fair Work Regulations 2009 (Reg 3.46) or relevant state legislation.
-These obligations include issuing payslips to your employees within one day of receiving pay in a confidential manner suitable for their employment.
+These employer obligations include issuing payslips to your employees within one day of receiving pay in a confidential manner suitable for their employment.
 In addition to payslips, employers must also record any leave taken by a worker and the balance of leave which they have not taken.